AddisonGoolsbee/addisongoolsbee.com/README.md

 - add some more decorations to the screen
 - initial page MEET ADDISON followed by fake-scroll scrolldown
 - changelog in header
+- previous versions live demo
 - add other interests to blurb
-- projects page
+- projects page (HUGE)
-- auto-update with github
+- auto-update with new github projects
 - something that reveals the can gif
 - mouse effect
 - secrets
-- blurb bottom has linkedin/github/resume/email
 - phone/narrow layout